 In terms of specifications, it beats every other pellet grill on the market today for features/maximum temperatures etc, as you would obviously want/expect for spending this sort of cash.

 I recently wrote an article on rotisseries for pellet grills and reference the Twin Eagles as one of the few pellet grills currently on the market that offer a built-in rotisserie, though you will have to pay an additional $500 for the privilege.

 Conclusions On The Grilla Grills Stainless Steel Kitchen Island

 That’s it!
 Thanks for reading, I hope you found this post on the Grilla Grills stainless steel outdoor kitchen modules interesting/useful.
-If you are interested in more details about the company I have a Grilla Grills FAQ, or if you wish to review more of your wider options please check out my Wood Pellet Grill/Smoker Guide. 🙂
+If you wish to review more of your wider options please check out my Wood Pellet Grill/Smoker Guide. 🙂

 Back in 2007 when I first become aware of pellet grills and smokers the only brand I was really aware of was Traeger.
 Traeger is really where this whole concept of cooking with pellets started in the 1980s.
 It was a ‘slow burner’ (pardon the pun) but since the 2010s is really when pellet grills and smokers started to get mainstream awareness, discussed alongside gas and charcoal grills.
 There are now over 30 pellet grill/smoker brands that I’m aware of, and the link above goes to my A to Z list of brands article.

 Now, you may already be aware of a few of the other brands such as Pit Boss, Camp Chef, Z Grills and I’m sure you are aware of Weber, though you may not have known they have entered the pellet grill game.
 However, they are now many, many more brands to look into.
 Some may be what are commonly referred to as ‘Traeger clones’, but many others are offering their own unique designs and features.